davidmreed/nonskating.club/content/guides/jam-timer.md

 ---

+**Before each jam that does not directly follow another jam**, such as a resumption of play after a stoppage or the first jam of a period, the Jam Timer executes the following steps.

+**Starting state:** ⌚ Period Clock: Stopped, ⌚ Jam Clock:  Stopped or timing Team Time Out

+1. Position yourself near the Pivot Line area.
+2. Blow a Rolling Whistle cue.
+3. Reset (if needed) and start the Jam Clock to time the lineup period.
+   - If you are resuming from a time out, note that the scoreboard will continue timing the stoppage of play (Officiating Procedures 4.8) after your rolling whistle.
+That is, it will _not_ start a lineup period.
+You should add 30 seconds to the time displayed when you give the Rolling Whistle cue to find the latest time at which the jam can start.
+4. (Optional) Give the non-standard verbal cue “Next whistle starts the jam”.
+5. Complete the pre-jam checks during the lineup period.
+6. If teams are in position and officials are in position and ready (including you), go _directly_ to issuing the Five Seconds verbal cue and hand signal.
+You _may_ allow the lineup period to extend up to the standard 30 seconds if needed, with the Five Seconds cue given at 00:25.
+(See [Rules 1.1](https://rules.wftda.com/01_params.html#timing))
+7. If the scoreboard is displaying a lineup period clock (it may not), reset your Jam Clock to be ready to time the jam.
+8. Five seconds after the Five Seconds cue, regardless of when it was issued, give the Jam Start whistle signal and hand signal.
+If the scoreboard is displaying a lineup period clock, make sure to give the cue according to that clock.
+9. Reset (if needed) and start your Jam Clock to time the jam.
+Simultaneously, start your Period Clock.
+10. Move to a position in the track center where you are out of the way of referees and other NSOs.

+**Ending state**: ⌚ Period Clock: Running, ⌚ Jam Clock: timing Jam

+---

 **Before each jam that directly follows another jam,** the Jam Timer executes the following steps.

 **Starting state:** ⌚ Period Clock: Running, ⌚ Jam Clock: timing Lineup Period

+1. Position yourself near the Pivot Line area.
 1. Complete the pre-jam checks (see below) during the 30-second lineup period.
 2. At 00:25 into the lineup period (5 seconds prior to jam start) as displayed on the scoreboard, issue the Five Seconds verbal cue and hand signal specified in the [WFTDA Officiating Cues, Codes, and Signals](https://static.wftda.com/officiating/wftda-officiating-cues-codes-and-signals.pdf) document.